1. Apply for the congress

 We highly recommend students to look for other opportunities for receiving a travel grant.
 Many universities give out grants to students going to an academic event.
 Ask your university about these possibilities.
 You can also take a look at the Grant finder which contains information on a range of Dutch scholarships for foreign students.
 These scholarships can be searched by selecting one of the categories on the website.
 To go to the grant finder website please click here.

-The programme of ISCOMS 2016 can be found here.
+The programme of ISCOMS 2019 can be found here.
+The programme for ISCOMS 2020 will be available soon.

 What will the social programme consist of?

-Is it possible to come to the Post-Congress Tour only, without participating in the congress?
+Is it possible to come to the Post-Congress Tour when I am a non-presenting participant?

 Yes, this is possible.
 The Post Congress Tour is for both presenting and non-presenting participants.